Shre022/Sync-Interns-Insternship/README.md

 # Sync-Interns-Internship
-This Repository is about my UI/UX Internship Task-1 from Sync Intern's.
+This Repository is about my UI/UX Internship Tasks from Sync Intern's.